satwik-kundu/satwik-kundu.github.io/_news/announcement_160.md

 inline: true
 ---

-Our latest work entitled "STIQ: Safeguarding Training and Inferencing of Quantum Neural Networks from Untrusted Cloud" is on arXiv!
+Our latest work entitled `STIQ: Safeguarding Training and Inferencing of Quantum Neural Networks from Untrusted Cloud` is on arXiv!